 BFS: He wields one during the final phase of his final fight.
-He also plays this trope literally.
-Demise's sword, a BFS, is... well, Ghirahim.
+He also plays this trope literally when Demise's sword is formed from Ghirahim.
 So Ghirahim himself is a BFS.

 Black Magic: He can conjure blades of various sizes, teleport, and summon minor demons.

 Camp: Quite possibly the campiest Zelda villain yet.